top of page

 Why Individuals and Families Turn to the Vaccine Injury Compensation Program (VICP)

-Unlike regular personal injury cases, VICP petitions must follow strict federal rules, medical timelines, and evidence requirements.
-This is why many attorneys never take a single VICP case — and why working with an attorney who understands vaccine injury criteria and federal deadlines is essential.
+Unlike typical personal injury cases, VICP petitions must adhere to strict federal rules, medical timelines, and evidence requirements.
+This complexity is why many attorneys avoid taking VICP cases.
+Working with an attorney who understands vaccine injury criteria and federal deadlines is essential.

 Who Qualifies for VICP Compensation?

-You may qualify for compensation through the Vaccine Injury Compensation Program (VICP) if you or your loved one experienced a serious medical reaction after receiving a covered vaccine.
-Eligibility depends on the type of vaccine, the timing of symptoms, and whether medical evidence shows the vaccine likely caused the injury.
+You may qualify for compensation through the Vaccine Injury Compensation Program (VICP) if you or a loved one experienced a serious medical reaction after receiving a covered vaccine.
+Eligibility hinges on the type of vaccine, the timing of symptoms, and whether medical evidence supports that the vaccine likely caused the injury.
 Even if your symptoms do not appear on the official Vaccine Injury Table, you may still qualify for compensation if medical experts believe the vaccine could be responsible.

 Attorney Ryan Schuenke reviews your vaccination timeline, symptoms, and medical records to help determine whether your case may meet VICP criteria.